-ELECTRIC CHOKE. - The choke was adjusted at the factory and should operate satisfactorily at average temperatures.
-If the choke does not open as the engine warms up, check the heating element to be sure it is operating.
-In extremely cold temperatures, the choke may close so tightly that it will cause over-choking.
-In extremely high temperatures, the choke may not choke enough.
-If over-choking occurs, loosen the choke housing clamping screw and turn the housing slightly to the left (counterclockwise).
-Do not turn too far; a few degrees is usually sufficient.
-Tighten the clamp.
-To increase the choking action, turn the choke housing slightly to the right (clockwise).
+If the choke does not open as the engine warms up, check the electric heating element to be sure it is operating.
+Extremes in local temperatures may require readjustment of the choke.
+In extremely cold temperatures, the choke may close so tightly as to cause overchoking.
+Loosen the choke housing clamp screw and turn the housing slightly to the left (counterclockwise).
+Do not turn too far - a few degrees are usually sufficient.
+In extremely high temperatures, the choke may remain open, causing under choking.
+To increase the choking action, turn the choke housing slightly clockwise.
+Be sure to retighten the clamp screw.